 - Core Curriculum (33 credit hours) – Quantitative Methods, Accounting for Managers, Management Law, Corporate Finance, Organizational Dynamics, Management Information Systems, Managing in a Global Economy, Ethics in Management, Leadership Development, Strategic Marketing, Strategic Management

 MBA Programs in Wyoming

 It is possible to complete an on-campus, hybrid, or online MBA in Wyoming.
-Some programs are accredited by the globally recognized Association to Advance Collegiate Schools of Business (AACSB), which is noted where applicable.
+The globally recognized Association accredits some programs to Advance Collegiate Schools of Business (AACSB), which is noted where applicable.

 (The below two MBA programs in Wyoming are listed in alphabetical order.)

 1. University of Wyoming – College of Business

 The University of Wyoming offers several AACSB-accredited, on-campus MBA options, including a general MBA, an Energy MBA, an International MBA, and dual degree programs in law, engineering, or pharmacy.
 In the general MBA and Energy MBA programs, students begin in the fall term and progress through a 16-month, 47-credit program or a 21-month, 59-credit program.
 The International MBA is partnered with Pforzheim University in Germany and takes two years to complete.
 In the dual degree programs, students study both subjects at an accelerated pace.